sage-code/tor/README.md

 # Purpose

 This app is designed for startups who have little money to start a business.
-We will start with basig features for planing a project and working with a team.
+We will implement the basig features required for planing a project and working with a team.
 This app will grow to resolve enterprise activity from planning to production, delivery and support.

 # Developers